Corvusoft/restq/README.md

 Vary: Accept,Accept-Encoding,Accept-Charset,Accept-Language
 ```

-Given you have a consumer waiting on the subscription endpoint value (http://localhost:1985).
+Given you have a consumer waiting on the subscription endpoint (http://localhost:1985).
 You'll see the message dispatched.
-See [documentation](https://github.com/Corvusoft/restq/tree/master/documentation) and the [acceptance tests suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features) for further details and configurations.
+See [documentation](https://github.com/Corvusoft/restq/tree/master/documentation) and the [acceptance test suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features) for further details and configurations.

 ## License